 The Company has entered into several lease agreements with an officer of the Company, whereby pursuant to the lease agreements, the Company is provided the use of storage space.
-For both the three months ended March 31, 2016 and 2015, the Company incurred approximately \$10,000, of expenses relating to the agreements.
+For the three months ended March 31, 2017 and 2016, the Company incurred approximately \$13,000 and \$10,000, respectively, of expenses relating to the agreements.
 These expenses were included in general and administrative expenses in the accompanying consolidated statements of operations.